-Schizophrenia is a serious mental illness which impacts people’s ability to perceive the world around them in the same way that most people do.
+Schizophrenia is a serious mental illness which impacts a person’s ability to perceive the world around them in the same way that the majority of people do.
 Most people with untreated schizophrenia hear voices or see things that aren’t there.
 They may also have false beliefs about the world that vary in content, but share the common characteristic of being untrue.

 A person’s first experiences with schizophrenia are usually both extremely frustrating and scary.
 They may hear a voice or have a belief that passes through their mind that immediately takes hold and seems to be the person’s reality.
 When the symptoms later subside, it leaves a person feeling helpless and alone.

 A psychiatrist, who attends to the biological or medical needs of the patient, directs the treatment of schizophrenia.
 Social workers and other mental health professionals devise and supervise a plan to address the socialization and educational components of the treatment.
 Difficulties in social skills are addressed by involvement in group treatment and planned group activities that include appropriate behavioral interaction and conversational topics.
 To be better able to cope with day-to-day living, the patient learns or re-learns more productive, acceptable behavior.

 Other aspects of treatment deal with personal care, living skills, managing money, and other practical matters.
 In many areas, people who have schizophrenia are able to receive assistance from local community mental health facilities and possibly qualify for a case manager.
 A case manager is someone who helps to ensure that the patient can get to appointments and group activities, monitors the progress of the patient, and helps him apply for other available assistance.